How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 Step 1.
 Set up Facebook Ads API

-- Head over to the Facebook Developers. site, that’s your starting point.
+- Navigate to the Facebook Developers. site, that’s your starting point.

 Step 2: Set up your Google Cloud project

-- Turn on the BigQuery API for your project.
+- Enable the BigQuery API for your project

-- Download the JSON key file for later use.
+- Download the JSON key file for authentication

 Step 3: Prepare your environment

-- Pick where you want the script to run: on your laptop, server, or cloud.
+Choose where you want the script to run: on your local machine, server, or cloud environment.

 Step 4: Fetch Facebook Ads data